wrawra90/ALA_task/README.md

 ## **Obtaining the dataset**

-I searched for "Reptilia", which includes all reptile species available in the Atlas.
+I searched for "Reptilia", which includes all reptile species available at ALA.
 As requested in the task, I filetered the dataset for records only in the ACT and specifying the set of columns that I was interested.
 I asked to include a Digital Object Identifier (DOI) number, that I could refer if the data was going to be published.

-Note that ACT includes data from Canberra and surrounding regions and Jervis Bay.
+Note that ACT includes data from Canberra and surrounding regions and Jervis Bay:

 ```r
 reptiles_ACT <- ala_occurrences(taxa    = reptiles,